SpaceXLaunchBot/site/README.md

 # SpaceXLaunchBot Site Backend

-This repo contains the webserver written in Go.
+The back-end for the SpaceXLaunchBot site written in Go.

 ## Credits